ToolShedTested

 Cons

-Who it's for: First-time rotary tool users, kids doing hobby projects, and crafters who prioritize lightweight handling over raw power.
+Who it's for: First-time rotary tool users, kids doing hobby projects, and crafters who prioritize easy handling over raw power.

 MethodologyHow we tested these tools